project-sunbird/project-sunbird.github.io/pages/faqs/index.md

 This section answers questions raised by users.
 The section is further categorized into:

-* Product Functionity Features
+* Product Functionity and Features
-* Technical Functionality & Features
+* Technical Functionality and Features

 If you have questions that are not answered, you can click on the links at the top or bottom of the page to edit it or report an issue.

-Refer to the [Contribution Guidelines] (contributions/contribution_guidelines){:target="_blank"} to understand the contribution process.
+  Refer to the [Contribution Guidelines](contributions/contribution_guidelines){:target="_blank"} to understand the contribution guidelines.